FDEgan/computer_infrastructure/README.md

 ### Code<br>
 ```
-wget -O `date +"%Y%m%d_%H-%M-%S"`.txt https://prodapi.metweb.ie/observations/athenry/today # Using WGET command to create a json file called weather pulling data from the Met Eireann API.
+wget -O `date +"%Y%m%d_%H-%M-%S"`.json https://prodapi.metweb.ie/observations/athenry/today # Using WGET command to create a json file called weather pulling data from the Met Eireann API.
 Using the date command to input the current date and time to name the file.

 ```